PundiAI/pundi-docs/pundi-aifx/installation.md

 {% endtabs %}

 {% hint style="info" %}
-**Go 1.19+** or later is required for the f(x)Core.
+**Go 1.19+** or later is required for the Pundi AIFX.
 If you are remoting into a terminal, you may input the following command:
 {% endhint %}

 Setting environment variables: